Microsoft/azure-docs.pt-pt/articles/cognitive-services/QnAMaker/Tutorials/integrate-qnamaker-luis.md

     using System.Text;
     ```

-5. Adicionar o abaixo classes para anular a serialização da resposta do QnA Maker:
+5. Adicione as classes abaixo para desserializar a resposta do Fabricante qnA:

     ```csharp
     public class Metadata